Can Stress Cause Hair Loss?

 It is classed as a mental health disorder which can have significant emotional and psychological effects, including feelings of embarrassment, shame, and low self-confidence.

 Androgenetic alopecia is the most common type of hair loss.
 It is a genetic condition which affects both men and women and is widely known as ‘male-pattern baldness ‘or’ female-pattern hair loss’.
-This type of hair loss is not reversible, however, it can be managed and treated with medication, or medical procedure.
+This type of hair loss is not reversible, however, it can be managed and treated with medication, or a medical procedure.

 Male pattern baldness is caused by high levels of DHT (dihydrotestosterone), a by-product of testosterone.
 DHT shrinks hair follicles to a point where they no longer produce hair.